delreluca/adiram/README.md

 You can define your own expressions and use them afterwards.
 The syntax is `:def 〈name〉 〈expression〉`.
 The name has to follow the rules for variable names.

-It is possible to compare the result against known variables by supplying the lookup flag `f`, e.g. `!nf` for normal order evaluation.
+It is possible to compare the result against known variables by supplying the lookup flag `l`, e.g. `!nl` for normal order evaluation.

 The next example shows how to define booleans and a zero-check for Church numerals.